By-elections in Singapore: Minority representation

 A key objective of the GRC system is the representation of racial minorities in Parliament.
 Under the current legal framework, however, there is no obligation to hold a by-election when minority seats are vacated halfway through a term of office.
 Thio Li-ann has commented that leaving a minority seat unfilled until the next general election risks defeating the original purpose of GRCs.

 In spite of this, the Singapore Parliament has found it unnecessary to have rules mandating a by-election when minority MPs vacate their seats.
 In the 2008 parliamentary debate, Prime Minister Lee stated that the number of minority MPs was well above the minimum, and it was unlikely that the number of minority MPs would fall below the minimum requirement in the near future.
 On a separate occasion, Deputy Prime Minister Tony Tan also promised that the PAP was prepared to field "more than two minority candidates per GRC ward" if this was necessary to maintain levels of minority representation.
 However, because no specific quotas exist as to the number of minority candidates required in Parliament, the promise to ensure that Parliament has a multiracial character has been criticized as based upon a "vague standard".

 It appears that the Singapore Government inclines towards a discretionary rather than rules-based approach when it comes to by-election decisions.
 In support of this, Halimah has argued that the interests of minority communities are protected so long as other minority MPs are present.
 In her view, allowing by-elections to be triggered by minority members vacating their GRC seats will undermine the concept on which GRC is premised.
-Furthermore, the system was also designed to prevent an MP holding his or her GRC to ransom.
+Furthermore, the system was also designed to prevent an MP holding their GRC to ransom.
 If by-elections had to follow the vacation of every minority seat, minority MPs would possess significant power in determining the fates of GRCs; this was the argument raised by then Deputy Prime Minister Goh Chok Tong in Parliament when GRCs were originally introduced in 1988.